Open Bible Data Home About News OET Key

 Parallel NUM 12:3

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 BI Num 12:3 ©

-12:3 Variant note: ענו: (x-qere) ’עָנָ֣יו’: lemma_6035 morph_HAamsa id_04HkZ עָנָ֣יו
+12:3 OSHB variant note: ענו: (x-qere) ’עָנָ֣יו’: lemma_6035 morph_HAamsa id_04HkZ עָנָ֣יוOET logo mark

-UHBוְהָאִ֥ישׁ מֹשֶׁ֖ה ענו[fn] מְאֹ֑ד מִכֹּל֙ הָֽאָדָ֔ם אֲשֶׁ֖ר עַל־פְּנֵ֥י הָאֲדָמָֽה׃ס
+UHBוְהָאִ֥ישׁ מֹשֶׁ֖ה ענו [fn] מְאֹ֑ד מִכֹּל֙ הָֽאָדָ֔ם אֲשֶׁ֖ר עַל־פְּנֵ֥י הָאֲדָמָֽה׃ס

-(vəhāʼiysh mosheh ˊnv məʼod miⱪol hāʼādām ʼₐsher ˊal-pənēy hāʼₐdāmāh.ş)
+(vəhāʼiysh mosheh ˊnv məʼod mikkol hāʼādām ʼₐsher ˊal-pənēy hāʼₐdāmāh)

 Key: .